davidnabergoj/torchflows/README.md

 Torchflows is a library for generative modeling and density estimation using normalizing flows.
 It implements many normalizing flow architectures and their building blocks for:

-* easy use of normalizing flows as trainable distributions;
+* Easy use of normalizing flows as trainable distributions.
-* easy implementation of new normalizing flows.
+* Easy implementation of new normalizing flows.

 Example use: